Pathoschild/canimod.github.io/guides/migrating-a-smapi-mod.md

 The rest of this section describes how to update deprecated methods from earlier versions.

+<strong>Note:</strong> your mod probably isn't affected by most of these; the easiest way to update
+is to just play with your mod, see what deprecation warnings are shown, and check this page for those.

 ### Mod entry method
 _For the latest documentation, see [creating a SMAPI mod: writing your mod code](http://canimod.com/guides/creating-a-smapi-mod-1.0#writing-your-mod-code)._